TACC-Cloud/geoapi/README.md

 #### Python side

-The API is built with flask and flask-restplus.
-It is running in its own container under gunicorn on port 8000
+The API is built with litestar.
+It is running in its own container under asgi on port 8000

 `make build-dev`
 `make start`

 ###### Initialize the database (for local development and unit testing)

-`docker exec -it geoapi python initdb.py`
+`docker exec -it geoapi_backend python initdb.py`

 ### Example requests